 Both Partridge and Obuchowski (who stepped down to take a position in the Department of Buildings and General Services) represent Grafton in the Windham-4 district.

 This is important for the students because they can learn how a bill becomes a law and it will raise awareness about the issue in Vermont, Partridge said.
 "I think if nothing else, it can start the conversation to alternatives to plastic bags.
-Whether it’s realistic or not to ban them, that remains to be seen."

 But the Washington, D.C.-based consumer freedom center said such a ban will drive consumers in the Green Mountain State to purchase "cheap, fabric-like" polypropylene bags containing excessive levels of lead, and which breed bacteria.